How To Build Your Self Confidence

 How To Build Self Confidence

 - Get Some Exercise.
 Before you sigh too deeply or roll your eyes, I’m not suggesting you start training for the marathon or become a bodybuilder.
 However, taking some moderate exercise will improve your fitness and general health as well as leaving you feeling better about yourself.
 Completing a workout gives you a sense of achievement which helps you to feel more positive about the next challenge.
+While it’s nice to have a great physique and look like an athlete or movie star, if you can see your body shape becoming even slightly more toned then this can have a huge positive impact on your self confidence

 - Give your ego a boost.
 Think about the things you are good at and write these down too.
 You might actually surprise yourself at how big your list might be.
 Rather than focus on things you struggle with, remind yourself regularly of the things you actually do well.
+This might be something you struggle with if you feel low in confidence but try to force yourself to be objective.
+Don’t compare yourself to others – just write down everything that another person would say you are good at.

 - Stop feeling inferior.
 If you regularly find yourself thinking that “I can’t do it” or “I can’t have it” or “I don’t deserve it” then you need to change your mindset now.
 When one of these thoughts enters your head, dismiss it and tell yourself the opposite instead.
+Get into the habit of challenging any negative self-talk.

 - Relish a challenge.
 When faced with a challenge, instead of just shying away from it or avoiding it, make yourself face up to it.
 Consider what you can do to overcome problems such as research, trying alternative methods, or asking for help.
+You will be amazed at the boost your self confidence gets when you successfully overcome a challenge.

 - Challenge self-doubt.
 Sometime thoughts of self-doubt are good to prevent you from getting into trouble but usually they are just negative thoughts that will hold you back from achieving the things you want.
 Next time you doubt your abilities ask yourself if the doubt is valid.
 Be honest with yourself.
 If its not then its time to dismiss the emotion and believe in yourself.

 - Change your outlook on failures.
 It’s inevitable that you will fail from time to time and if you are low on self confidence then this can just make you feel even less confident.
 The trick is to stop focusing on the failure and instead ask yourself what you have learned from the failure and use it to make better decisions the next time.
 Keep reminding yourself that a failure is actually a learning opportunity.
+Every person who has achieved great success has experienced multiple failures along the way – and learned how to do things better as a result.
+The person who never experiences failure is a person who never achieves anything either!

 - Take ownership of your problems.
 If you really want to know how to build self confidence then take note of this tip.
 I am always amazed at the lengths that people go to, to avoid taking responsibility for their circumstances.
 If you have problems to deal with then start looking for solutions to them today.
 Don’t wait for other people to sort them for you – do it yourself!
 Being brave and decisive in your actions will boost your confidence enormously.